therhinoman/RhinoMan/Self-Hosted/Odoo/How To Install Odoo with Docker on Ubuntu 22.04.md

 Certbot will automatically reload Nginx with the new configuration and certificates.
 Reload your site in your browser and it should switch you over to HTTPS automatically if you chose the redirect option.

-Your site is now secure and it’s safe to continue with the web-based setup steps
+Your site is now secure and it’s safe to continue with the web-based setup steps.